openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following new Server Metadata parameters for this purpose:

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
+* `batch_credential_endpoint`: OPTIONAL.
+URL of the OP's Batch Credential Endpoint.
+This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
+If omitted, the OP does not support the Batch Credential Endpoint.

 The following parameter MUST be used to communicates the specifics of the Credential that the issuer supports issuance of: